There are many lessons we can learn from studying the life of Jacob in the book of Genesis.

 “Then Jacob woke up from his sleep and exclaimed, “Certainly, the Lord is in this place, and I didn’t know it!”
 17 Filled with awe, he said, “How awe-inspiring this place is!
 Certainly, this is the house of God and the gateway to heaven!”

 “Then Jacob made a vow: “If God will be with me and will watch over me on my trip and give me food to eat and clothes to wear, 21 and if I return safely to my father’s home, then the Lord will be my God.”Genesis 28:16-17, 20-21 GW

 Jacob didn’t know God or who he was meant to be.
 His vow signifies his willingness to find God and his plan for him.
 This is when it becomes evident that God shaping his life like a potter with clay:

 “But Lord, you are our father.
 We are like clay, and you are the potter; your hands made us all.

 “But, my friend, I ask, “Who do you think you are to question God?
 Does the clay have the right to ask the potter why he shaped it the way he did?”Isaiah 64:8 NCV

-- When God is shaping you, do you question God “why?”
-Or do you approach him with “wonder” knowing that he has a great plan for you?
+When God is shaping you, do you question God’s “why?”
+Or do you approach him with “wonder” knowing he has a great plan for you?